Chapter VII. Services and Facilities Available to the Faculty

 Pepperdine Libraries are part of OCLC's Academic Research Libraries group.
 Pepperdine faculty may borrow materials from these member libraries.
 If you wish to visit one of these libraries and check out books, please call (x4252) or email the Dean of Libraries.

 This consortium provides reciprocal borrowing privileges for member faculty.
 The Getty Research Institute and the University of Southern California are both member institutions.
+For a complete membership list please refer to: scelc.org/institutions.
 Please contact the Dean of Libraries Office (x4252) to secure a SCELC Reciprocal Borrowing Authorization form.

 Pepperdine faculty may obtain free library cards for use at UCLA Libraries by taking a valid driver's license (with photo) and a Pepperdine ID card to the circulation desk at one of the following UCLA Libraries: Arts, Biomedical, College, Management, Music, Research, and Science and Engineering.
 You will be issued a library card that allows you to check out books.

 The Payson Library Information Literacy Program is designed to acquaint students with

 a wide range of information resources.
 Payson Librarians provide in-class instruction,